dlcs/iiif-presentation/docs/rfcs/0003-etag-changes.md

 - While the distributed cache would be useful, as an initial implementation it would be ok to run using the direct database calls.
 However, this should be monitored and if it seems that the database begins to become resource starved, then the distributed cache should be implemented.
 Although, in the intervening time between deciding the cache is needed and deploying the implementation, additional resources can be dedicated to the [RDS instance](https://aws.amazon.com/rds/instance-types/) to mitigate issues with resource starvation.
 However, in preparation for this, an in-memory cache should be implemented using `IDistributedCache` with a short caching duration (~ 5 seconds)
 - In order to help with potential resource starvation, the read and write logic should be split like mentioned above.
 - S3 should be used to retrieve the hash as this avoids issues with keeping the response body in memory
-- The cache key should be stored by path
+- The cache key should be stored by `path:id`

 ## Other considerations